Poland Cyber Threat Assessment - January 2026

 BLUF (Bottom Line Up Front)

-In December 2025, Sandworm (GRU Unit 74455) deployed DynoWiper against Polish energy infrastructure.
-Throughout January 2026, 40+ pro-Russian threat actors targeted 50+ Polish organizations across defense, energy, and government sectors.
+In December 2025, russia-linked threat actors deployed DynoWiper against Polish energy infrastructure.
+ESET and Dragos linked the attack to Sandworm, while CERT Polska’s comprehensive report (January 30, 2026) attributed the infrastructure to Berserk Bear/Static Tundra.
+Throughout January 2026, 40+ pro-russian threat actors targeted 50+ Polish organizations across defense, energy, and government sectors.
 Key actors NoName057(16) and Z-PENTEST ALLIANCE have confirmed GRU ties per DOJ December 2025 indictments.

 Executive Summary

-Poland faces coordinated Russian hybrid warfare operations combining physical sabotage, destructive malware, and sustained cyber activity.
-This assessment covers January 2026 cyber operations, December 2025 DynoWiper attack and past physical sabotage for broader context.
-(Marywilska arson, railway attacks).
+Poland faces coordinated hybrid warfare operations combining destructive malware, sustained cyber activity and physical sabotage.
+This assessment covers January 2026 cyber operations, December 2025 DynoWiper attack and and past examples of physical sabotage.

-The January operations show coordination beyond typical hacktivism: systematic sector rotation (government → defense → energy), multi-group same-day targeting, and timing correlated with geopolitical events.
+The January operations show coordination beyond typical hacktivism: systematic sector rotation (between government, defence, and energy), multi-group same-day targeting, and timing correlated with geopolitical events.
 DDoS activity provides visible disruption while ICS access claims and ransomware represent more significant capability development.

 Key Findings